Bangladesh - Doctors of the World

 In August 2017, Myanmar's military began a widespread campaign of violence and persecution against the Rohingya ethnic minority

 An estimated 10,000 people were killed in the violence, with thousands more injured and sexually assaulted.
-The attacks prompted 700,000 people to flee Myanmar across the border into Bangladesh to seek safety.
-The Rohingya refugees started living in makeshift camps in Cox’s Bazaar and, almost two years later, thousands of people still reside in these camps.
+The attacks prompted nearly 1 million people to flee Myanmar across the border into Bangladesh to seek safety.

 Doctors of the World has been active in Bangladesh since 2017, working alongside local organizations to provide access to healthcare and psychosocial support in the camps.